Bkishiyama/flow-mod-injector/README.md

 2. ryu_collector.py runs on the Ryu controller and records live flow statistics from every switch into CSV files
 3. injector.py Phase 1 passively sniffs the loopback interface and decodes OpenFlow messages on TCP port 6633, confirming the control channel is unencrypted and visible
 4. injector.py Phase 2 connects directly to s1, completes an OpenFlow 1.3 handshake, requests EQUAL role to bypass Ryu's MASTER lock, and injects a permanent high-priority FlowMod that drops all TCP port 80 traffic
-5. ryu_collector.py continues recording flow statistics — HTTP flows from h1 to h2 on s1 drop to zero bytes, capturing the attack's footprint in live_client1.csv automatically
+5. ryu_collector.py continues recording flow statistics; HTTP flows from h1 to h2 on s1 drop to zero bytes, capturing the attack's footprint in live_client1.csv automatically
 6. ovs-ofctl dump-flows confirms the rogue rule is installed in s1's flow table with the attacker cookie visible
-7. Mininet CLI verification proves the evasion property — curl to h2 times out while ping to h2 succeeds, showing the network appears healthy to basic monitoring while the targeted service is permanently unreachable
+7. Mininet CLI verification will prove the evasion; curl to h2 times out while ping to h2 succeeds - shows the network as healthy to monitoring while the targeted service is unreachable

 #### Tool 3 Development